robinhenry/gym-anm/docs/source/topics/quickstart.rst

     if __name__ == '__main__':
         run()

-For more information about the Gym interface, read the `official documentation <https://github.com/openai/gym>`_.
+For more information about the Gymnasium interface, read the `official documentation <https://gymnasium.farama.org/>`_.

 Designing your own ANM task